-China Has the Best Supply Chain
+China Has the Best Supply Chains

 China is the best place in the world to manufacture soft goods.
 Period.
 What Detroit once was to cars, Southeastern China is to soft goods.

-Additionally, Southern China has excellent transportation infrastructure, easy access to shipping ports in Shenzhen and Hong Kong, and fast access to other East Asian suppliers.
+Southern China has excellent transportation infrastructure, easy access to shipping ports in Shenzhen and Hong Kong, and fast access to other East Asian suppliers.

 China Can Make High-Quality Goods